East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 - Perpetrator – The abuser is typically the first party to a suit, as they are directly responsible for the sexual abuse.

-- Direct Supervisors – Supervisors must regularly check in with their staff and investigate any suspected abuse, taking action whenever necessary.
-When they fail to do so, they could be liable.
+- Direct Supervisors – Supervisors must regularly check in with their staff and investigate any suspected abuse or sexual assault, and take action as necessary.
+When they fail to do so, they could be liable for administrative neglect.

-- East Mesa Facility – Every individual in a facility must get a background check to ensure they have no history of abuse.
-Any concerns should be followed up with immediately, and appropriate measures should be taken to protect inmates.
+- East Mesa Juvenile Detention Facility – Every individual in a facility must get a background check to ensure they have no history of alleged abuse.
+Any concerns should be followed up on immediately, and appropriate measures should be taken to protect inmates.
 When this doesn’t happen, the facility may be sued.

-- Contracted Service Providers—Sometimes, the perpetrator is not a facility staff member but a contractor, such as a food service worker, teacher, or religious official.
-Their organization could be held responsible for their actions under what is known as vicarious liability.
+- Contracted Service Providers—Sometimes, the perpetrator is not staff but a contractor, such as a food service worker, teacher, or religious official.
+Their organization could be held liable for their actions under the doctrine of vicarious liability.

-- Juvenile Justice Commission—This commission is designed to provide oversight for all juvenile facilities, including regular investigations.
-If it fails to intervene and protect inmates, it can be held responsible.
+- Juvenile Justice Commission—This commission is responsible for overseeing all juvenile facilities and conducting regular investigations.
+If it fails to intervene and protect vulnerable youth, it can be held accountable.

-- Probation Department – This is the organization that oversees detention facilities throughout the county.
-They should be carefully reviewing all inmate records and suspending staff who are suspected of sexual abuse.
+- Probation Officers Department – The department of probation officers that oversees detention facilities throughout the county.
+Probation officers should carefully review all inmate records and suspend staff who are suspected of sexual abuse, even if the abuse happened years ago.
 When they ignore complaints or fail to follow up about concerns, they can be liable.

-To be eligible for a lawsuit, the abuse must have occurred at the East Mesa facility.
+To be eligible for a California youth detention center sexual abuse lawsuit, the abuse must have occurred at the East Mesa facility.
 The perpetrators must have been staff or affiliated workers, such as janitorial workers, teachers, mental health professionals, or chaplains.
 There must be some evidence to corroborate your story, even if this is simply testimony from other victims.

 You can still file a lawsuit even if the abuser is now deceased.
-We will sue their estate on your behalf.
+We will bring suit against their estate on your behalf.
 If this isn’t possible, we can instead pursue damages from their supervisors, organizations, or the state itself.

-Additionally, a criminal charge does not need to be filed to file a civil lawsuit because tort law and criminal law are separate systems.
-While this evidence can support your case, we can find additional information to demonstrate the abuser’s liability.
+Additionally, a criminal charge need not be filed to bring a civil lawsuit, because tort law and criminal law are separate systems.
+While this evidence may support your case, we can obtain additional information to establish the abuser’s liability.

 What Impacts Your Settlement Amount?

 Our San Diego sexual abuse lawyers will fight hard to ensure you receive all possible damages.
-Every case is unique, so there is no guaranteed settlement amount.
-A variety of factors determine how much survivors could receive from a lawsuit, including the following:
+Every case is unique; there is no guarantee of a settlement amount.
+A variety of factors determine how much survivors can receive from a lawsuit, including the following:

 - Severity and Nature of Abuse – If you were repeatedly assaulted or suffered life-threatening injuries, you may receive more.
 Your case can also depend on what type of sexual abuse happened, such as if it was just sexually degrading comments or a penetrative assault.